-18.218 Probabilistic Method in Combinatorics
+18.226 Probabilistic Methods in Combinatorics

 A graduate-level introduction to the probabilistic method, a fundamental and powerful technique in combinatorics and theoretical computer science.
 The essence of the approach is the following: to show that some combinatorial object exists, we prove that a certain random construction works with positive probability.
 The course will focus on methodology as well as combinatorial applications.

 - Chernoff bound

 - Correlation inequalities

 - Concentration of measure